 - Mess kit (plate/bowl/fork/spoon)

 After your trip, tell us about it!
 To earn the patch, complete the Every Girl in a Tent Patch Request Form and share a photo.
 Don’t forget to tag us on social media with #EveryGirlInATent and @GSRV.

 The exclusive glow-in-the-dark Every Girl in a Tent patch can be earned after camping at least one night in a non-permanent structure.

 The Multi-Night Challenge add-on patches can be earned after spending 5, 10, 15, or 20 nights camping in a non-permanent structure (nights are cumulative, and do not have to be in the same trip).

-Starting October 1, 2019, to earn the Winter Camping add-on patch, girls must camp in a non-permanent structure (tent, quinzhee, hammock, etc.) in cold weather between the months of November and March.
+To earn the Winter Camping add-on patch, girls must camp in a non-permanent structure (tent, quinzhee, hammock, etc.) in cold weather between the months of November and March.
 To earn the Under the Stars add-on patch, girls must camp outside of a tent.
 Think hammock, or right there on the ground!

 What types of structures count towards Every Girl in a Tent?

 Any outdoor, non-permanent structure counts.